 The APG-70 radar system allows aircrews to detect ground targets from long ranges.
 One feature of this system is that after a sweep of a target area, the crew freezes the air-to-ground map then goes back into air-to-air mode to clear for air threats.
 During the air-to-surface weapon delivery, the pilot is capable of detecting, targeting and engaging air-to-air targets while the WSO designates the ground target.

 The low-altitude navigation and targeting infrared for night, or LANTIRN, system allows the aircraft to fly at low altitudes, at night and in any weather conditions, to attack ground targets with a variety of precision-guided and unguided weapons.
-The LANTIRN system gives the F-15E unequaled accuracy in weapons delivery day or night and in poor weather, and consists of two pods attached to the exterior of the aircraft.
+The LANTIRN system, consisting of two pods attached to the exterior of the air craft, gives the F-15E unequaled accuracy in weapons delivery day or night and in poor weather.

 The targeting pod contains a laser designator and a tracking system that mark an enemy for destruction at long ranges.
 Once tracking has been started, targeting information is automatically handed off to GPS or laser-guided bombs.

-One of the most important additions to the F-15E is the rear cockpit, and the weapons systems officer.
-On four screens, this officer can display information from the radar, electronic warfare or infrared sensors, monitor aircraft or weapons status and possible threats, select targets, and use an electronic "moving map" to navigate.
+One of the most important additions to the F-15E is the rear cockpit with the weapons systems officer.
+On four screens, this officer can display information from the radar, electronic warfare or infrared sensors, monitor aircraft or weapons status and possible threats, select targets and use an electronic "moving map" to navigate.
 Two hand controls are used to select new displays and to refine targeting information.
-Displays can be moved from one screen to another, chosen from a "menu" of display options.
+Displays can be moved from one screen to another, chosen from a menu of display options.

 The F-15E is powered by two Pratt & Whitney F100-PW-220 or 229 engines that incorporate advanced digital technology for improved performance.
 For example, with a digital electronic engine control system, F-15E pilots can accelerate from idle power to maximum afterburner in less than four seconds, a 40 percent improvement over the previous engine control system.
 Faster engine acceleration means quicker takeoffs and crisper response while maneuvering.
 The F100-PW-220 engines can produce 50,000 pounds of thrust (25,000 each) and the F100-PW-229 engines 58,000 pounds of thrust (29,000 each).